minhphan88/minhphan88.github.io/_others/dashboard.md

 ## Outcomes

   The dashboard allow users to find which suburb that would like to buy based on the livability ranking, median price and distance the the Central Business District.

-In this example we chose MENZIES CREEK.
+  In this example, I chose MENZIES CREEK.
   ![choose a suburb](/assets/choose_suburb.jpg){:class="img-responsive"}

-  Then they can investigate the growth of MENZIES CREEK.
+  Then we can investigate the growth of MENZIES CREEK.
   ![compare with other suburbs](/assets/growth.jpg){:class="img-responsive"}

-  In addition, the dashboard also provide the opportunity to compare this growth with the general trend,
+  In addition, the dashboard also provides the opportunity to compare this growth with all of the other suburbs,
   ![compare with other suburbs](/assets/suburb_2.jpg){:class="img-responsive"}

-  or with other suburb.
+  or some specific ones.
   ![compare with other suburbs](/assets/suburb_1.jpg){:class="img-responsive"}